 3. BFI Vocational Training Institute

-BFI offers programs in business administration, logistics, social work, and health care.
-Some courses are available in English, and they cater to adults, including foreign students who want to work in Austria.
+BFI is another vocational school for business administration, logistics, social work, and health care.
+Some courses are available in English, and they are suitable for adults, including foreign students who want to work in Austria.

 4. WIFI International

-WIFI is Austria’s largest adult education provider.
-It offers training in engineering, IT, language, and creative fields.
+WIFI is Austria’s largest adult education that offers training in engineering, IT, language, and creative fields.
 Their international branch offers programs suitable for students without German skills.

 5. Austrian Berufsschulen (Public Trade Schools)

-These are Austria’s government-approved trade schools.
-While most programs are in German, international students can join if they meet the language requirement.
+Berufsschulen is another best government-approved vocational schools in Austria with most programs in German, international students can join if they meet the language requirement.
 Courses include engineering, nursing, fashion, electronics, and more.

 Most vocational schools in Austria offer courses in: